 In this photo, Drugo and Kristina were chilling in SF where they live.
 Unfortunately Drugo can't ride bikes because he was a super cool dude.

-John from SF finds the Motobecane Mirage that he was looking for.
+John finds the Motobecane Mirage that he was looking for.

 Michele wanted a bike that had some retro style and a boat load of performance.

 Meet her 1991 Bridgestone Radac.
 One of the most thought out bikes of its time.
 It's made